How to Make Refried Pinto Beans for Mexican Dishes

 Nothing goes better with Mexican food than refried beans on the side.
 It is true, at one time in my life, I only knew the kind you get in the can.

-In 1981, I married Edward Venegas, the eldest of thirteen from Echo Park in Los Angeles via Guadalajara, Mexico.
-Some time after, I made my first pot and there was plenty of know how from Cuca, Ed's mother.
+In 1981, I married Edward Venegas, the eldest of 13 children from Echo Park in Los Angeles via Guadalajara, Mexico.
+Sometime after our wedding, I made my first pot of beans, and there was plenty of know-how from Cuca, Ed's mother.

 The other half of the world did not have beans until the Spanish brought them back to Europe from Peru.
 Pinto means "painted" in reference to the light brown splotches on the pinto.

-Take a little less than five cups of dried beans and sort through them to clear out stones and debris.
+- Measure slightly under 5 cups of dried beans and sort through them to clear out any stones and debris.
 Broken ones do not matter.
-Rinse in a sieve till clean.

-No need to soak but allow at least three hours stove time.
+- Rinse the beans in a sieve until they are clean.
+No need to soak them but allow at least three hours stove time.

-Use a large pan with a lid.
+- Choose a large pan with a lid.
 Choose the heaviest pan you own; however, anything will work.
-Cover beans with two inches of water.
-Have about two more inches of pan left for expanding.
+Cover beans with 2 inches of water.
+Have about 2 more inches of pan left for expanding.

-My cooking pot is stainless steel and a 6 qt. pot makes plenty for freezing.
-This household is always disappointed if there are no home cooked pintos in the freezer for Mexican dishes, soups or salads.
+My cooking pot is a 6-quart stainless steel model, and it always makes plenty for freezing.
+This household is always disappointed if there are no home-cooked pintos in the freezer for Mexican dishes, soups or salads.

-Fire it up with medium heat.
-A slow start will cause less breakage for salads, and other whole bean dishes.
+- Fire up the pot over medium heat.
+A slow start will cause less breakage among the beans for salads and other whole-bean dishes.
 It may take 45 minutes or more to get a low boil going.
 Check the pot and adjust the heat for a steady simmer.

-In less than an hour you will have a house full of fresh pinto bean aroma.
-They will be tender between 1 hour 45 minutes to 2 hrs after the first hot simmer.
+- In less than 1 hour, you will have a house full of fresh pinto bean aroma.
+They will be tender between 1 hour 45 minutes to 2 hours after the first hot simmer.
 Test for desired tenderness.

 Recently, my husband and I were thinking the refried beans needed new flavor.
-More old fashioned flavor is added with a scant 1/2 teaspoon of lard.
+You can get a more old-fashioned flavor by adding a scant 1/2 teaspoon of lard.
 That practice is not vegetarian, but variations can make them wholly vegan.
 Fry the lard, or your favorite oil, for half a minute and add the pintos.